 Diversity & Inclusion Certification

-During 2020, Kinnevik was certified by the Diversity VC Standard.
+During 2020, Kinnevik was certified by the Diversity VC Standard and became the first investor globally to be awarded the Diversity VC Level 2 Standard.
 The standard was developed by Diversity VC, a UK non-profit partnership promoting diversity in venture capital investing, and Diversio, the world’s leading D&I solution provider for investors.

 The standard is an assessment and certification process that sets a benchmark for best practice on diversity and inclusion within venture capital and shows that an investor follows best D&I practices within inter alia recruitment, equal opportunities, deal flow sourcing, portfolio support and investment assessment.
 The standard was launched in September 2020 and assessed approximately 15 leading venture capital funds during 2020, across Europe and Canada.
 The standard provides investors with tools and recommendations to open their networks and make funding available to underrepresented founders, as well as resources to promote an inclusive environment for both founders and employees.